 Diseases of public health significance (suspected or confirmed cases) must be reported to the Medical Officer of Health by telephone or fax, under the Health Protection and Promotion Act, R.S.O., 1990, Chapter H7.

-Download the Diseases of Public Health Significance List (PDF, 1 page, 393 KB).
+View or download the Diseases of Public Health Significance List

 How to report by phone